 Sunset Point Campground at Lake Pillsbury in the Mendocino National Forest is operated by the Pacific Gas and Electric Corporation.
 The campground is about a quarter mile from the Pillsbury Pines Boat Launch and Day-use Area on the northeast side of the lake.
-Visitors to Sunset Point enjoy boating, swimming, and fishing.
+Visitors to Sunset Point Campground enjoy boating, swimming, and fishing.
 Nearby is the Lakeshore Trail used by hikers, cyclists, and equestrians.
 Keep your eyes open for tule elk in the meadows at the north end of the lake.

-The campground has 53 sites which can accommodate tents and small to medium RVs or trailers (up to 22 feet).
+Sunset Point Campground has 53 sites which can accommodate tents and small to medium RVs or trailers (up to 22 feet).
 Fourteen of the sites are doubles.
 The campsites are spread through a pine forest offering plenty of shade.

 Off Simmons Road at Lake Pillsbury, 26 miles north of Highway 20 via Potter Valley Rd., Eel River Rd., and Elk Mountain Rd.
-For some route finding tips, see Directions below.
+For some route-finding tips, see Directions below.

 Mileage and driving time from gateway city:

 Open - Closed:

 2 ($5 fee for 2nd vehicle)